 “The reasons humans fail at passwords is that we need so so many of them.
 One for hotmail, one for gmail, one for work, one for Facebook… the list continues ad infinitum.
 So we cheat (easy passwords, repeat passwords, increment the last digit) and we therefore become a weak link.
 Make passwords more memorable, longer, and change less, and we will all be better off.”

-Many organisations have the password rotation policy of 30 days, requiring users to change passwords each month to something new.
+Many organisations have the password rotation policy of 30 to 90 days, requiring users to change passwords to something not only new, but unique from the previous.
 How many users have entered their old password with a “1” or “!” in place?
 Does this policy actually work?

-Here’s the thing, if you look at it from the hacker’s point of view, unless multi-factor authentication is implemented, all that’s standing in the way of a malicious actor knowing almost every aspect of your life is solving one password.
-With that in mind, the previously annoying password may start to look a lot more valuable
+If you think of it, unless multi-factor authentication is implemented, a password is the only thing standing in the way of a malicious actor knowing almost every aspect of your life, by solving one password.
+With that in mind, the previously annoying password may start to look a lot more valuable.
+If you have the option to enable multi-factor authentication, then go for it as well!

 About the Author: Zoë Rose is a Cisco Champion and Splunk architect.
 She helps clients secure their network infrastructure from data loss and cyber-attack.
 In addition to specializing in network security, Zoë also supports ethical hacking, incident response engagements, advice on best practice software development, and secure systems architecture.